Restioson/vertex/README.md

   - [ ] MLS
   - [ ] KeyTransparency or similar for Authentication Service
 - [ ] Voice chat

+## Current State and Usability

+Vertex is not usable in its current state, and it is not recommended to install it except for development purposes.

 ## Licensing